gzepr/gzepr.github.io/MondayParty_songs.md

 	It's easy to be mean or intolerant
 	Always have someone to blame is convenient
 	It's easy to fall in love and to have friends
-	Easy to find people to hate and to kill them
+	Easy to find people to hate or even kill

 	It's not easy to love
 	people we don't know